APonce911/jekyll-mywebsite/pt/_posts/2019-03-24-notas-tutorial-scala.md

       def surface = height * width
     }
    </code></pre>
-  OBS: classes,objects and traits can inherit from one class,but from many traits:
+  OBS: classes, objects, and traits can inherit from one class, but from many traits:
   <pre>
    <code>
     class Square extends Shape with Planar with Movable …